 Record and capture your greatest gaming moments with the built-in video recording function.

-- From the device’s Settings, tap Advanced features > Games, and turn on Game launcher.
+- From the device’s Settings, tap Advanced features and turn on Game Launcher.

-- Tap to open it, and you should find all your games in this folder.
-You can tap Add apps to include any games that aren’t added into this folder manually.
+- Next, go to your home screen or app drawer to tap open Game Launcher to find your games in this folder.
+You can tap the Menu button > Add apps to include any games that aren’t added into this folder manually.

 - When you open the games from the Game Launcher, you’ll find the Game Tools (on the left) in the navigation bar.
 Tap to open it to find the video recording option.